-Safety follows good housekeeping practices.
-The following guidelines can be used to maintain an orderly laboratory: Custodians are not to clean up chemicals or biohazards.
+Proper housekeeping practices are paramount to safety in the lab.
+The following guidelines can be used to maintain an orderly laboratory.

 1. Keep work areas (including floors) clean and uncluttered.
-Thoroughly clean work areas after the work is finished or at the end of each lab or workday.
+Thoroughly clean work areas after the work is finished and/or at the end of each lab or workday.